-The “brain” on the Christmas Card is an ATtiny10.
-And that can be programmed through TPI.
+The main “brain” is an ATtiny10, which can be programmed through TPI.

-The Christmas Card can handle this, but the batteries cannot.
+The Christmas Card can handle this, but the battery cannot.

-So an external power source has to be present (and the batteries cannot).
+So an external power source has to be present (and the battery cannot).

-The programming happens through a tag-connect-header called P1 in the schematics.
+The programming happens through a tag-connect-header designated P1 in the schematics.

 Signal – Mini-squid pin